 In “The Oblong Box,” Mr. Wyatt travels by ship from Charleston to New York with his sisters, a woman claiming to be his wife, and a large oblong box.
 He encounters an old college friend who is perplexed about the contents of this mysterious object.
 When the ship sinks in a storm, Wyatt follows his box into the water rather than abandon it for the safety of the lifeboat.
 Only later does Wyatt’s friend discover that the woman pretending to be Wyatt’s wife was his servant and that Wyatt’s actual wife died before the journey and was being secretly transported in the box of preservative salt because the ship’s crew was superstitious about having a corpse on board.

 Three years before Poe published this gruesome tale, newspapers around the country covered the sensational case of John C. Colt, brother of the future revolver manufacturer Samuel Colt.
-In 1841, John Colt murdered the printer Samuel Adams over an unpaid bill, stuffed his body into a box of salt, and shipped it to New Orleans.
+In 1841, John murdered the printer Samuel Adams over an unpaid bill, stuffed his body into a box of salt, and shipped it to New Orleans.
 When Adams’s friends noticed his absence and alerted the police, it was only a matter of time before they found the box aboard a ship.
-The crew apparently mistook the stench of the decomposing cadaver for rat repellant.
+The crew apparently mistook the stench of the decomposing cadaver for rat repellent.

 “William Wilson” (1839)

-At an exclusive British boarding school a boy named William Wilson meets another boy who, by coincidence, looks exactly like him, shares the same birthday, and is also named William Wilson.
+At an exclusive British boarding school, a boy named William Wilson meets another boy who, by coincidence, looks exactly like him, shares the same birthday, and is also named William Wilson.
 Let’s call him William Wilson 2.
 William Wilson 1 is a horrible boy who grows into a despicable young man, but, whenever he is about to commit another crime, William Wilson 2 shows up to get him in trouble.
-The story follows William Wilson 1 from Dr. Bransby’s boarding school to Eton and then to Oxford, “the most dissolute University in Europe,” where he proceeds to swindle his classmates by cheating at cards.
+The story follows William Wilson 1 from Dr. Bransby’s boarding school to Eton and then to Oxford, “the most dissolute university in Europe,” where he proceeds to swindle his classmates by cheating at cards.

 In writing the story, Poe used real locations, including the boarding school he attended as a boy in England.
 Just as in the tale, the real school was administered by a Reverend Bransby.
 When asked how he felt about his unflattering portrayal in his former student’s story, the real Bransby shunned the subject and told William Elijah Hunter that Poe “would have been a very good boy if he had not been spoilt by his parents.”

 The location that inspired Eton and Oxford was Poe’s alma mater, the University of Virginia.
-Fighting, drinking, and gambling were rampant at the University in Poe’s day.
+Fighting, drinking and gambling were rampant at the University in Poe’s day.
 In fact, one of his classmates was expelled for biting another student, and another was expelled for horsewhipping someone for cheating at cards.
 Poe lost heavily at cards and left the University with over $2,000 in gambling debt after just one term.
 In a letter to the anthologist Rufus Griswold, Poe wrote that, while at the university, he “led a very dissipated life — the college at that period being shamefully dissolute.”

 “Some Words with a Mummy” (1845)